npruehs/ue4-rts/Documents/Manual/Units.md

 ### Vision

 1. Add the `RTSVision` component to your units and set their _Sight Radius_ (e.g. 1000).
+1. If your actor should be able to ignore height levels for vision (e.g. watchtowers), check _Ignore Height Levels_.
 1. Add a `RTSVisible`component to your actor.
 That component will manage vibility of that actor, in case multiple effects want to show/hide it (e.g. fog of war, containers).

 ### Combat